-The chapters in this document begin with this introduction describing MSE in general and an overview of the simulation framework followed by the details of a generalized operating model that can be specified for any fish population.
+The chapters in this document begin with this introduction describing MSE in general and an overview of the closed-loop simulation framework followed by the details of a generalized operating model that can be specified for any fish population.
 The specifications of the MSE for Pacific halibut fisheries are provided next following the three boxes in Figure 1 labeled Goals & Objectives, Management Procedure, and Simulation & Evaluation.

-1.2 An overview of the MSE framework
+1.2 An overview of the closed-loop simulation framework

-The MSE framework includes elements that simulate the Pacific halibut population and fishery (Operating Model, OM) and management procedures (MPs) with a closed-loop feedback (Figure 2).
+The closed-loop simulation framework includes elements that simulate the Pacific halibut population and fishery (Operating Model, OM) and management procedures (MPs) with a closed feedback loop (Figure 2).
 Each element of the framework is modular and can be modified independently.
 The OM is written in the programming language C++ with JavaScript Object Notation (JSON) input files and is flexible, fast, modular, and easily adapted to many different assumptions.
 The components of the framework that call the simulations and apply the MPs are coded in the R statistical language (R Core Team 2020).
-The files and executables necessary for a complete simulation are stored in three different folders: one contains the OM files and executable to run the projections (called 'Scenarios' here for convenience) along with outputs of the simulations, another called 'R' that contains all of the R scripts used to run the simulations, and a third called 'EM' containing the files and executable necessary to run the estimation model.
+The files and executables necessary for a complete simulation are stored in three different folders.

+- Scenarios: one folder contains the OM files and executable to run the projections (called 'Scenarios' here for convenience) along with outputs of the simulations.
+This is typically organized with a subfolder representing a specific scenario and folders within containing the OM file structure. - R: another folder is called 'R' that contains all of the R scripts used to run the simulations.
+There are subfolders called MPs, RforAnalysis, RforEM, RfunctionsForMPs_static, and RunMPscripts. - EM: a third folder called 'EM' contains the files and executable necessary to run the estimation model.

 Each management procedure is simulated using one script that defines the number of simulations to run sequentially, sets the number of projection years, creates all the necessary folders to store output and results, and copies all necessary files over to the new folders.
 This script also calls the OM which begins by calculating the unfished equilibrium population given an input set of biological parameters.
 It then simulates the annual process during what is called an "initial period" which allows for the stock to distribute across modelled areas to an equilibrium state given recruitment deviations and initial fishing mortality (if desired).
 During a subsequent "main period", the population and dynamics are simulated using the input annual fishing mortality and time-varying parameters such as selectivity, recruitment variability, and annual movement between areas.
-The parameterized model that is run through the main period is called the conditioned model.
+The parameterized model that is run through to the end of the main period is called the conditioned model.